 Paradise Pier Hotel

 The Paradise Pier Hotel is the closest thing they have to a value hotel.
-It’s cheaper than the other two hotels, but it’s also the farthest out.
-It’s a little bit more effort to get to either park by way of Downtown Disney.
-The current base rate for Paradise Pier is $339, with a price that peaks at over $1,000 per night at a two-bedroom suite.
-It’s not convenient to walk back and forth, but the Pacific Coast theme stands on its own as a minimal, albeit fully realized concept.
+It’s cheaper than the other two hotels but also the farthest out.
+Getting to either park through Downtown Disney is a little more effort.
+Walking back and forth is inconvenient, but the Pacific Coast theme is a minimal, albeit fully realized, concept.

 Grand Californian Hotel

-The Grand Californian is the most luxurious hotel, but not the most significant value.
+The Grand Californian is the most luxurious hotel but not the most significant value.
 It’s also the most expensive hotel to stay at on Disneyland property.
-It is the only hotel that includes a spa, but the spa is available to other resort guests.
+It is the only hotel with a spa, but it the spa available to other resort guests.

-The Grand Californian also has a direct gate to Disney California Adventure and a convenient path straight into the heart of Downtown Disney.
+The Grand Californian also has a gate with direct access to Disney California Adventure and a convenient path straight into the heart of Downtown Disney.
 Despite being a desirable, accommodating luxury resort, it does not offer a different enough experience to justify the much higher price.

 Disneyland Hotel

 The towers at the hotel are fantastic.
-Themed to Frontierland, Adventureland, and Fantasyland, they evoke nostalgia and compliment the theme park experience.
+Frontierland, Adventureland, or Fantasyland inspire each tower’s theme.
+They evoke nostalgia and complement the theme park experience.

-At the hotel, Disney offers a wide assortment of services comparable to what Disney’s Grand Californian offers.
-The lower price tag combined with Trader Sam’s and the easy monorail access to Tomorrowland, make Disneyland Hotel our top choice.
+At the hotel, Disney offers a wide assortment of services comparable to Disney’s Grand Californian.
+The lower price tag combined with Trader Sam’s and the easy monorail access to Tomorrowland makes Disneyland Hotel our top choice.